w-mcilhagga/single-file-python-module/README.md

     install_requires=["wikipedia"],
 )
 ```
 Again, you can get involved with `pypackage.toml`, `setup.cfg` and whatnot, but it's only a single file module, so why?
-More details about theses
+More details about these
 options can be found on the [setuptools page](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#declaring-dependencies).

 ## References.